lucasbritos/monitor-portable/README.md

 Dont forget to configure syslog towards UDP:1514 on devices<br />

 ### Step 6: Ansible playbooks

+Add public key to devices to be monitored. asnible/keys/id_rsa.pub (generated on Step 1)

+i.e Junos device

+set system login user lbritos authentication load-key-file id_rsa.pub (you need to copy the file to the device)

 Add Ansible playbooks to ansible/playbook folder.
 Modify ansible/crontab file in order to control job schedule (No need to reboot Ansible container)